MassimilianoLuca/overlap-processing/README.md

-# Code for: On the Generalization Capability of Next-Location Predictors
+# Code for: Trajectory Test-Train Overlap in Next-Location Prediction Datasets

 To successfully run the code, you need the following dependencies: